 The more muscle mass you have, the higher your BMR will be.
-In order for muscles to grow, your body uses calories, which increases calories out.
+For muscles to grow, your body uses calories, which increases calories.
 Once this happens, your BMR will slightly increase.
 It’s a win-win.

 Now you don’t have to become a bodybuilder to see the benefits.
-Even adding a few extra pounds of muscle can make a big difference and help keep unwanted weight off.
+Adding a few extra pounds of muscle can make a big difference and help keep unwanted weight off.

 Move Throughout The Day

 Sedentary behavior (sitting, standing, or lying down) burns very few calories.
-People who sit for long periods of time have slower metabolisms than active individuals, and are more likely to become obese.
+People who sit for long periods have slower metabolisms than active individuals and are more likely to become obese.

 Prolonged sitting can negatively affect your metabolism.
-This is why if you have an office job, you should get up frequently to do some squats.
+If you have an office job, you should get up frequently to do some squats.

-This may not sound like much, but the benefits will add up over time.
+This may not sound like much, but the benefits will increase over time.